Cosmological Analysis of Three-Dimensional BOSS Galaxy Clustering and Planck CMB Lensing Cross Correlations via Lagrangian Perturbation Theory: Conclusions

 leading to an exact degeneracy between $b_{zz}$ and the amplitude of the RSD anisotropy, and to biases in values of $\sigma_8$ inferred from redshift surveys.
 However, this degeneracy can be broken by the inclusion of lensing cross correlations, which measure $\sigma_8$ through the $\mu\approx 0$ component; together with spectroscopic clustering measurements, which also determine $\Omega_m$ and thus $f(z)$, this combination allows for a clean measurement of $b_{zz}$ and $\sigma_8$.
 Indeed, since Figure~\ref{fig:gamma} implies that lensing and redshift-space clustering amplitudes are roughly in agreement, $b_{zz}$ at least cannot be of order unity for either redshift slice.
 Future surveys will significantly improve our ability to exploit this synergy between lensing and RSD.

 While our results are sufficiently constraining to considerably sharpen the tension in $\sigma_8$ between the CMB and LSS in $\Lambda$CDM, we still remain limited by the data that we use and by our modeling.
 Luckily, we anticipate rapid progress in both directions in the very near future.
 The galaxy maps are already sample variance dominated on the large scales from which we derive most of our cosmological information, so the next major improvement in errors at intermediate $\ell$ will come from CMB lensing maps with lower noise than Planck.
 Redshift-space clustering measured from DESI will also dramatically improve over those we used here.
 Using maps optimized for cross-correlations, with careful attention to foreground cleaning or hardening, derived from more sensitive and higher angular resolution ground-based experiments will dramatically lower the uncertainties of $C_\ell^{\kappa g}$.
-Combined with improved modeling this will improve the constraints on the power spectrum amplitude, $\sigma_8$.
+These lower-noise measurements should allow us to better distinguish between the shapes of various nonlinear contributions to $C^{\kappa g}_\ell$ even on the scales we have analyzed in this work.
+More ambitiously, as discussed in Appendix~\ref{app:highk}, recent work extending the LPT modeling in real space to more nonlinear scales using hybrid N-body models \cite{Modi20} can allow us to self-consistently double the $\ell$ reach of our formalism by switching the perturbative calculations of $C^{\kappa g}_\ell$ for an emulator (e.g. \cite{anzu21}).
+Combined with improved modeling future experiments will improve the constraints on the power spectrum amplitude, $\sigma_8$, and allow us to check the consistency between constraints derived from large and small scales, even from within the same and related theoretical models.
 The well-motivated and tested theoretical framework outlined herein should be ideal for such future work.

 In terms of improvements in the input maps, we note that reducing systematics at low $\ell$ is particularly important for improving constraints.
 Scale-dependent bias and astrophysical effects become increasingly important at small scales (larger $k$) and having sufficiently constraining data over a range of scales is crucial for constraining departures from linearity and breaking degeneracies between bias and effective-theory parameters.
 While upcoming CMB experiments will straightforwardly reduce the noise in CMB lensing measurements on quasilinear scales (intermediate $\ell$), there is also much to be gained by ensuring that both the galaxy and CMB lensing data are uncontaminated on large scales.